rchain/architecture-docs/contracts/namespaces.rst

     Figure - Placing Processes at Channels

-In addition to a flat set of channels e.g :code:`s\ :sub:`n`` qualifying as a namespace, every channel with internal structure is, in itself, a namespace.
+In addition to a flat set of channels e.g :code:`s1...sn` qualifying as a namespace, every channel with internal structure is, in itself, a namespace.
 Therefore, :code:`s`, :code:`a`, and :code:`b` may incrementally impose individual namespace definitions analogous to those given by a flat namespace.
-In practice, the internal structure of a named channel is an n-ary tree of arbitrary depth and complexity where the "top" channel, in this case :code:`s`, is but one of many possible names in :code: `s\ :sub:`n`` that witness internal structure.
+In practice, the internal structure of a named channel is an n-ary tree of arbitrary depth and complexity where the "top" channel, in this case :code:`s`, is but one of many possible names in :code:`s1...sn` that witness internal structure.

 This resource addressing framework represents a step-by-step adaptation to what is the most widely used internet addressing standard in history.
 RChain achieves the compositional address space necessary for private, public, and consortium visibility by way of namespaces, but the obvious use-case addresses scalability.
 Not by chance, and not surprisingly, namespaces also offer a framework for RChain’s sharding solution.